-- When expected temperatures are below 40°F or above 90°F.
+- When expected temperatures are below 40°F or above 85°F.

-- When expected temperatures are near the margins and the forecast is not reliable.
+- When expected temperatures are near the margins and the forecast may change.

 For Cleaner Crews:

-Dermestidae and lesser mealworms can handle a wider temperature range than Dubia roaches.
-However, to be safe, we suggest heating or cooling for the same temperature range as Dubia.
-Cleaner crews tend to do a little better when it’s hot, but they usually don’t survive sub-freezing temperatures.
+Dermestids and lesser mealworms can handle a wider temperature range than Dubia roaches.
+However, to be safe, we suggest temperature control for the same temperature range as Dubia roaches.
+Cleaner crews tend to do a little better when it’s hot, but they usually don’t survive when it’s below freezing.

 How To Maximize the Chance of Success: